Techmo27/meet/README.md

-*The MeetUp Appis a serverless, progressive web application (PWA) with React and a test-driven development (TDD) technique.
+*The MeetUp App is a serverless, progressive web application (PWA) with React and a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.*